THE CHRYSOTYPE SUPREME

 Late in the 20th century, Richard Sullivan announced a variation on his Ziatype formula in which he substituted gold for the lithium palladium.
 The images so printed are coarse, contrasty, and red.
 Ten years later, a Scottish university don -- the same one who preposterously claimed to have invented the glass coating rod -- announced a chrysotype process that was essentially Sullivan's formula with the strength of the gold solution roughly tripled.
 The new chrysotype proved unsatisfactory for true pictorial photographic images, limited as it was to a range of approximately 6 or 7 steps from its weak blacks to blown highlights.

 In August 2011, Richard Eugene Puckett took an entirely new (and utterly successful) approach to printing photographic images in gold.
 That approach is the Chrysotype Supreme.
 The principle underlying the Chrysotype Supreme (and the Platinotype Supreme, Palladiotype Supreme, Rhodiotype Supreme, Auridiotype Supreme, Karytype Supreme, and Iridiotype Supreme) is that replacing the ferric iron in a light-sensitive double ferric oxalate/citrate/tartrate with a compound iron, ferric-ferrous iron, initiates reduction of the nobler metal sooner, with faster and thorough image-forming.
 Ammonium ferric-ferrous oxalate, or other double ferric-ferrous oxalates, or ammonium ferric-ferrous citrate eliminate the need not only for development, but for the old 19th century technique of paper hydration.
 All of the above cited Supreme processes fully print out true photographic images on dry paper.
 The photographs are distinguishable from palladium only in the slight to significant color cast to the image.
 That color is controlled by the dampness or dryness of the paper; a print made on fully dry paper is generally gray scale, like platinum.
 If the sensitzer was slightly damp, the image usually takes purple case; with very damp sensitizer, the image usually takes a red cast.
-A pink cast (which a printer in Australia speciously calls "blushing chrysotypes") is obtained by adding a small amount of palladium to the gold and printing with very damp sensitizer.
+A pink cast, with obvious grain, (which a printer in Australia speciously calls "blushing chrysotypes") is obtained by adding a small amount of palladium to the gold and printing with very damp sensitizer.
 The printer controls contrast in three different ways: selecting a more or less contrasty iron compound, as appropriate, or by mixing either of two double ferric oxalates with ammonium ferric citrate, or by varying the number of drops of ascorbic acid added to a known volume (strongly suggested as 10 ml) of the iron compound.

 The essential formula for a Chrystoype Supreme requires the following chemicals: